Shula Hebden Lloyd: Departure

 On 23 September 2022, the BBC confirmed Bennett had decided to leave The Archers after 51 years.
 Her final appearance as Shula aired on 30 September 2022, as Shula leaves the village to become an ordained vicar.
 Of her departure, Bennett stated "I've absolutely loved it and met so many friends.
 But the time has come to leave and I'm feeling happy".
 Although Bennett rarely shared scenes with her husband Charles Collingwood's character Brian, they had a chance to act together during her last recording session.
 The scene sees Brian telling Shula that he hopes she will stay in touch.
-Editor Jeremy Howe praised the character's journey and portray by Judy Bennett, stating "Judy's wonderful Shula rarely raises her silken voice, and has always sounded calm and reasonable as she rampaged through the village, travelling from everybody's nightmare image of a teenager across half a century of broken hearts and marriages to becoming a pillar of the Ambridge community.
+Editor Jeremy Howe praised the character's journey and portrayal by Judy Bennett, stating "Judy's wonderful Shula rarely raises her silken voice, and has always sounded calm and reasonable as she rampaged through the village, travelling from everybody's nightmare image of a teenager across half a century of broken hearts and marriages to becoming a pillar of the Ambridge community.
 Judy has been a brilliant Shula.
 Thank you Judy.
 We shall miss you."
+Bennett reprised the role in December 2023, as Shula returns to talk to Lilian Bellamy (Sunny Ormonde) about her plans for The Stables.
+She returned again on 1 February 2024 after Kenton is attacked by a dog outside The Bull.